- Books, Literature, and Writing»

 That's the thing with Priams.

-Silence bordering on the inability to form words, remarks a few beats behind
+A brain-deadness.
+Silence bordering on the inability to form words, remarks a few beats behind the original statement.

 With Norms you expect a response.
 With Gennies, using my time on Tellur